 Death finds us all eventually, as unfortunate as that is.
 Randy posted the photo below on his facebook page just mere months before he died.
 I find the fact that he did that to be very profound, really, and it describes in detail exactly how the stages of grief play out:

-While I agree with the photo that Randy posted, I don’t know that grief is so linear and pretty for everybody.
+While I agree with the photo that Randy posted, I don’t think grief is so linear and pretty for everybody.
 For myself, coping with grief looks more like this:

-I’m sure I’m not the only one who experiences things in this way because as I’ve said before, grief is messy!
+I’m sure I’m not the only one who experiences things in this way.
+As I’ve said before, grief is messy!
 And just because you go through each of the stages of grief doesn’t mean you go through them in order.
-It’s actually very common to bounce back and forth between all the stages before acceptance becomes the reality, so be patient with yourself when that happens.
+It’s actually very common to bounce back and forth between all the stages before acceptance becomes the reality.
+So be patient with yourself when that happens.
 Grief is different for everybody, and each person grieves in their own way and on their own timing.
-There is no magic potion to see us through it—it’s one day at a time, one minute at a time, and sometimes, even one second at a time.
+There is no magic potion to see us through it.
+It’s one day at a time, one minute at a time, and sometimes, even one second at a time.
 And if you find you can’t get through it alone?
 You can always find yourself a Sybil.

 See y’all next week!

 To purchase On Death and Dying by Elisabeth Kubler-Ross, please click the Amazon affiliate link below:

 What that means is if you click the link above or below and purchase the book(s) through Amazon, we may receive a small commission at absolutely no cost to you.
 The commission in question has no effect on the price you pay for the item and we only promote companies or services that we use ourselves.